 The Insurance Information Institute found 13.3 percent of Illinois drivers are not insured.
 As of 2016, we can hope that the figures are better – but there is the possibility that they are much worse.
 Even if the percentage of uninsured motorists remained steady, that is still more than 1.7 million drivers putting others at significant risk.
 Illinois legislators are aware of the risks, which is why the law requires all drivers to have uninsured motorist coverage as part of their insurance policy.

 If you are an Illinois driver and have questions about uninsured motorist coverage in Illinois, you should know that:

 Dealing with an uninsured motorist accident is a struggle that you don’t have to go through alone.
-Contact the attorneys of Staver Accident Injury Lawyers, P.C. online or call (312) 236-2900 today to speak with an experienced lawyer about your options.
+Contact a car accident lawyer at Staver Accident Injury Lawyers, P.C. online or call (312) 236-2900 today to speak with an experienced lawyer about your options.